When working through a divorce, choose Frigoletto & Associates Inc. to provide an accurate value of residence to be divided.

-We realize that divorce is a painful process.
-There are numerous choices that have to be resolved, including the status of the house.
-There are generally two options when it comes to common real estate - it can be put on the market and the proceeds split, or one party can "buy out" the other.
-In either case, one or both parties would be wise to get an appraisal of the residence.
+Divorce settlements involve many decisions, including "Who gets the house".
+There are generally two options when discussing common real estate - it can be put up for sale and the proceeds divvied up, or one party can "buy out" the other.
+In either case, one or both parties would find it in their best interest to get an appraisal of the common real estate.

 Contact us if you require an appraisal dealing with a divorce or other division of assets.

-When the purpose of an appraisal is a couple splitting up, it requires a well-established, professional value conclusion that can be supported during a trial.
+An appraisal for divorce purposes should include a well-supported, authoritative value conclusion that will hold up to a judge.
 When you order an appraisal from Frigoletto & Associates Inc., you are assured the best in service with professional courtesy and the highest quality appraisal.
-Through experience and education, we've learned how to provide for the sensitive needs of a divorce situation is common territory for us.
+Taking into account the sensitive needs of a divorce situation is common territory for us.

-Attorneys in MA as well as accountants depend on our analysis when calculating real property values for estates, divorces, or other disputes depending on a value opinion.
-We have a lot of expertise dealing with all the parties involved and We understand their needs and are used to dealing with all parties involved.
-We submit appraisal reports that meet the requirements of the courts and various agencies.
+MA attorneys and accountants rely on our appraisals when ascertaining real property values for estates, divorces, or other disputes where it is important.
+We have an abundance of expertise dealing with all the parties involved and are ready to assist with your needs.
+We submit appraisal documents that fulfill the requirements of the courts and various agencies.

-For lawyers dealing with a divorce, your case's research regularly requires an appraisal to establish fair market value for the residential real estate involved.
-Many times the divorce date may not be the same as the date you ordered the appraisal.
-We're versed in the processes and what's needed to perform a retroactive appraisal that has an effective date and Fair Market Value conclusion that matches the date of divorce.
-We perform a reasonable number of divorce appraisals and we understand that they need to be handled delicately.
-The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which means the highest amount of confidentiality, ensuring the utmost discretion.
+For legal professionals representing a client in a divorce, your case's research often necessitates an appraisal to ascertain fair market value for the residential real estate involved.
+Many times the divorce date differs from the date you ordered the appraisal.
+We are familiar with the techniques and requirements necessary to perform a retroactive appraisal that has an effective date and Fair Market Value opinion corresponding to the date of divorce.
+We work on a reasonable number of divorce appraisals and we understand that they require prudence with the utmost care.
+The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which compels us to keep the highest degree of confidentiality, resulting in the utmost discretion.